reillypascal/personalsite-ssg/pages/posts/2025/04/databending-part-3.md

 ```

 ## Wrapping Up
-I glossed over using the [`argparse`](https://docs.python.org/3/library/argparse.html) package to parse command-line arguments — that's more of a convenience-of-use feature, and I don't want to go on too long.
+I glossed over using the [`argparse`](https://docs.python.org/3/library/argparse.html) package to parse command-line arguments—that's more of a convenience-of-use feature, and I don't want to go on too long.
 If you want more info on it, there's an `argparse` tutorial at [this link](https://docs.python.org/3/howto/argparse.html).

 If anyone tries this code out, I would love to hear about it!
 I would be especially interested to know if there are any specific MP3s it fails to glitch.
 I will be adding support for a few more niche variants of the format in which the header starts with ”ffe” instead of ”fff,” so that at least will be addressed soon.